Simple lift of non-simple closed curves: Introduction

-The proof of Theorem \ref{Main theorem} analyzes each case scenario for surfaces with varying numbers of genus and boundary components, as outlined in Section \ref{Pair of pants} - Section \ref{Surface of genus greater equal to 1 boundary components greater equal to 3}.
-Finally in Section \ref{Closed orientable surfaces}, we discuss the proof for compact surfaces without boundaries.
+The proof of Theorem \ref{Main theorem} proceeds by analyzing the possible cases according to the genus and the number of boundary components as outlined in Section \ref{Pair of pants} - Section \ref{Surface of genus greater equal to 1 boundary components greater equal to 3}.
+Finally, in Section \ref{Closed orientable surfaces}, we discuss the proof for compact surfaces without boundaries.
 Throughout this article, we denote the surfaces of genus $g$ with $k$ boundary components as $S_{g,k}$ and consider only those surfaces with negative Euler characteristics unless otherwise specified.